Introduction to Geographic Information Systems (GIS)

 - Develop, sharpen, and reinforce geographical knowledge and spatial awareness across different fields

 - Demonstrate how a geographic perspective can complement, extend, and apply across the physical, biological, environmental, and social sciences

 - Learn how to use GIS software like ArcGIS and other platforms

 Enrollment limited to 50 students; early enrollment recommended.
 Visitors not permitted.
-Enrollment deadline: October 8, 2018.
-No refund after October 8, 2018.
+Enrollment deadline: April 13, 2020.
 Internet access required.
 Materials required.